 1. Penile Implants

 Penile implants are a surgical procedure where a medical device called a penile prosthesis (or implant) is surgically implanted within a patient's penis.
 This procedure is an option when the less invasive treatments (such as oral drugs or vacuum erection devices) prove to be unsuccessful or are contraindicated in a patient.
 There are two types of penile implant devices: non-inflatable (semirigid) devices and inflatable (hydraulic) devices.
+Here at Philadelphia Urology Associates, an inflatable penile prosthetics in a self-contained, fluid-filled system such as the preferred Titan® Touch by Coloplast is one of our preferred penile implant devices.

 2. Vascular Surgery